scholarslab/scholarslab.github.io/collections/_posts/2020-11-21-engaging-books.md

 layout: post
 slug: engaging-books
 title: A Workshop about Engaging Books
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - Bibliography
 - Workshop
-- Zoom
+- literature
-- Praxis Fellowship 2020
+- Praxis program
 ---

 “The pictures are what made this book so memorable to me.
 When I finally got my hands on this new copy, re-reading it transported me back to my childhood.
 Even the colors were spot on in my memory.
 I could predict each next page even before I turned it.
 It almost felt more like a moving memory, not just a story.
 Because reading that book was an experience that hasn’t left me yet.”